emerson-escolar/TDAPatents/README.md

     If enabled (and a compatible matplotlib backend is available), output an interactive plot of filter function.

-* --no_dump_raw
+* --dump_raw

-    By default, the script will dump processed raw data (data sent to Mapper) in Apache Parquet format, if the dump does not exist yet.
-Disable this using this option.
+    If enabled, the script will dump processed raw data (data sent to Mapper) in Apache Parquet format, if the dump does not exist yet.
     Note: "processed raw data" means data after all data choices (start and end year, window, shift) and processing (keep or drop zeros, cosine transform, transpose, log, sum-to-one), but before Mapper analysis.
 So it is actually not entirely raw.

 * --clustermap